PSU-OIT-ARC/django-arcutils/README.md

     pip install -e git://github.com/PSU-OIT-ARC/django-arcutils.git#egg=django-arcutils

-If you are using LDAP, `pip install python-ldap`
+If you are using LDAP, `pip install python3-ldap`

 Add to settings file: